Jack "Kid" Wolfe

 Jack "Kid" Wolfe, (June 11, 1895 - April 22, 1975) was an American professional boxer.
-He was the first World Champion in the Junior Featherweight division.
-During his career he had no decision newspaper victories over reigning bantamweight champions Johnny Ertle, Joe Lynch, Kid Williams and Pete Herman, and fought future lightweight champion Sammie Mandell.
-Wolfe also fought the talented boxers Frankie Jerome, 1918 world bantamweight champion "Memphis" Pal Moore, Young Montreal, Pete Zivic, Dick Loadman, Al Shubert, John "K.O."
-Eggers, Terry Martin, Danny Frush and Eddie O'Dowd.
+He was the first World Champion in the junior-featherweight division.
+During his career he had newspaper-decision victories over reigning bantamweight champions Johnny Ertle, Joe Lynch, Kid Williams, and Pete Herman, and fought future lightweight champion Sammie Mandell.
+Wolfe also fought the talented boxers Frankie Jerome, 1918 world bantamweight champion Memphis Pal Moore, Young Montreal, Pete Zivic, Dick Loadman, Al Shubert, John "K.O."
+Eggers, Terry Martin, Danny Frush, and Eddie O'Dowd.

 Early life and career

 Wolfe was born in Russia on June 11, 1895, according to his hometown paper, The Cleveland Leader.
 As a sideline, in his youth and early boxing days, Wolfe worked selling newspapers, like many great boxers of the era.
 Turning professional in 1911, the 5' 2" Wolfe, who was managed by Tommy McGinty and the very capable Jimmy Dunn, fought mostly as a bantamweight in the Cleveland area.
 One of his local rivals was Cal Delaney, whom he met three times in close fights early in his career.

 By 1913, Wolfe started venturing out to New York City and other cities, to take on more nationally known battlers.
 A few of the men he met in New York City were Kid Herman, Willie Doyle, and Eddie O'Keefe.
 By late 1916, he was back fighting mostly in Cleveland and averaging one fight per month.
 Local promoters did not hesitate to put him on a card, as he was an active fighter who "gave it his all.

 On December 11, 1915, Wolfe defeated talented southpaw Johnny Eggers, in a five-round disqualification at the Fairmont Athletic Club in the Bronx.
 Wolfe had previously beaten Eggers in a newspaper decision of February 8, 1913, in New York City.